 Stokes Forest Loop Trail is a 11.2 mile moderately trafficked loop trail located near Branchville, New Jersey that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Great Views, clear streams, waterfalls, Good climb, valley walking This is a long hike so be prepared to be out for a full day.You will start out with an uphill climb to the top of a ridge with great views and a fire tower.
 Then you get a great ridge walk to Sunrise Mt overlook were you will get more great views of the landscape.
 Then you will descend off the ridge into the flatbrook valley were you will cross many streams and wet areas.
 You will end your hike by going up again.
 But this time you will pass some waterfalls along the way.
 These are the trails and colors to take: Green Tower, left on white AT, Left on Brown/Red cartwright, left on red Swenson, Right on yellow Tinsley, left on paved Rd to campsites, left on brown/green Blue Mt, left to old barn, follow unmarked tr. along stony brook, right on Parking lot to end, left onto green tower to PA.
 Use the Kittatinny Trails map by the NY-NJ trail conference